smz-exe/DiscordBot/README.md

-# Nyquist -AttendanceRecord
+# Nyquist -Discord Bot

-朝活部の、朝活部による、朝活部のための出席管理bot

-Done is better than perfect.
+Nyquist is a Discord Bot for attendance record, generating tests.